Example Models will be shown here, built Exclusively with PDT, Offset Edges and MeasureIt Add-ons.

 Then simply extrude the two front face corners level with the cursor in X and then selected vertices to make the faces with F key.

-This model is accurate to dimensions, draught angles and corner radii.
+This model is accurate to dimensions, draft angles and corner radii.

 All the command line inputs could be replaced by using the